Mohak-Tripathi/gym-management-saas/README.md

 ## What it does

-LiftUP runs multiple gym chains on one platform.
+LiftUP is built to run multiple gym chains on one platform.
 Each chain (tenant) can have multiple branches.
 Every record — members, trainers, memberships, invoices, equipment — is scoped at both the tenant level (`gymId`) and the branch level (`gymBranchId`).
 No cross-tenant or cross-branch data leakage.

 **Module overview:**